-Endpoint as requested by the G-BA Health-related Quality of Life

-Operationalization in present study In the present study, the Health-related Quality of Life will be assessed using the EORTC QLQ-C30 [30] version 3.0 and the EORTC QLQ-NHL-HG29 [31] (Oerlemans et al., submitted).
+Endpoint as requested by the G-BA Health-related Quality of Life Operationalization in present study In the present study, the Health-related Quality of Life will be assessed using the EORTC QLQ-C30 [33] version 3.0 and the EORTC QLQ-NHL-HG29 [34, 35].
 For a description of the EORTC QLQ-C30 and the EORTC QLQ-NHL-HG29, see Section 2.2.2.

-The EORTC QLQ-C30 includes five functional scales that will be used to assess Health-related Quality of Live:

-1. Physical functioning

-2. Emotional functioning

-3. Cognitive functioning

-4. Role functioning

-5. Social functioning

-and a global quality of life score.
+The EORTC QLQ-C30 includes five functional scales that will be used to assess Health-related Quality of Live: 1.
+Physical functioning 2.
+Emotional functioning 3.
+Cognitive functioning 4.
+Role functioning 5.
+Social functioning and a global quality of life score.
 The EORTC QLQ-NHL-HG29 is a module to be used in conjunction with the EORTC QLQ-C30.
-Those scales not used for
+Those scales not used for morbidity (symptoms) are used for health-related quality of life, i.e: Emotional impact Worries/fears about health and functioning For full details on the statistical methods please refer to the Statistical Analysis Plan.